Free & open source · macOS

 Full isolation

-Each workspace has its own root folder, file tree, open files, terminals, and pane layout.
+Every workspace has its own project folder, file tree, open files, terminals, and layout.
 Nothing bleeds between them.

 Instant switch

-Cmd+Opt+Shift+Arrow to move between workspaces.
-Your terminals keep running, your editors hold their state.
-No reload, no reconnect.
+Jump between workspaces with a keyboard shortcut.
+Your terminals keep running.
+Your editors hold their state.
+No reload, no lost context.

 Features